-As an assistant conductor, Manoj has worked with the Royal Concertgebouw Orchestra and Konzerthausorchester Berlin (for Iván Fischer), BBC Philharmonic Orchestra (Juanjo Mena), Dutch National Opera (Romain Bischoff), Royal Liverpool Philharmonic Orchestra (Andrew Manze), Prague Symphony Orchestra (Jac van Steen), Rundfunkchor Berlin (Simon Rattle) and the Netherlands Bach Society (Ed Spanjaard).
+This season, Manoj will serve as assistant conductor for the Nederlandse Reisopera’s production of Korngold’s Die tote Stadt.
+Previously, Manoj has assisted the Royal Concertgebouw Orchestra and Konzerthausorchester Berlin (for Iván Fischer), BBC Philharmonic Orchestra (Juanjo Mena), Dutch National Opera (Romain Bischoff), Royal Liverpool Philharmonic Orchestra (Andrew Manze), Prague Symphony Orchestra (Jac van Steen), Rundfunkchor Berlin (Simon Rattle) and the Netherlands Bach Society (Ed Spanjaard).
 He has also worked for Esa-Pekka Salonen and Sir Andrew Davis.

-He is a passionate advocate of music educational projects, having collaborated with the Dutch Radio Music Centre and the Dutch National Opera on large educational projects and has created his own projects which allow schoolchildren to be an integral part of (semi)-professional productions.
+He is a passionate advocate of music educational projects.
+Besides his work with the Chineke!
+Juniors, he also collaborated with the Dutch Radio Music Centre and the Dutch National Opera on large educational projects and has created his own projects which allow schoolchildren to be an integral part of (semi)-professional productions.